Tate’s Resource coordinators can support you in planning activities for your self-led visit as well as booking resources for your group.

 These short, accessible activities by artists currently working on the Schools and Teachers programme are to be done in the gallery and relate to exhibitions and to our free collection displays.

-The only materials that these activities require are a pencil, the paper that the activity is written on and anything you imagine your students may have about their person - a camera phone etc.
+The only materials that these activities require are the paper that the activity is written on and perhaps a pencil (or occasionally the contents of a student’s pocket!).

 On arrival to the gallery you and your group will be handed copies of one of the letters when you sign in at the Schools desk on the day of your visit.